dmarshaq/kubix-core/README.md

   }
   ```
 ***
-- In order to initialize kubix engine add the following to your project's main file:
+- In order to initialize the Kubix engine, add the following to your project's main file:
   ```java
   public static void main(String[] args) {
           new GameContext(() -> Arrays.stream(new String[] {}).toList());